rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ```

 Update the connection settings in all clients (like Grafana) after configuring the `vmauth` in order
-to match the selected authentication method and the vmauth endpoint.
+to match the selected authentication method and the `vmauth` endpoint.

-Important: Requests sent directly to VictoriaLogs bypass vmauth and are not authorized.
+Important: Requests sent directly to VictoriaLogs bypass `vmauth` and are not authorized.
 To ensure security, it is strongly recommended to restrict network access to VictoriaLogs and prevent direct access from unauthorized clients.

 It is recommended to pass the `-insert.disable` command-line flag to `vlselect` to disable the write API.
 This helps protect against accidental data ingestion via `vlselect` in case of improperly configured log shippers.

-For configuration examples using Bearer tokens, Basic auth, and mTLS see [vmauth/Authorization](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).
+For configuration examples using Bearer tokens, Basic auth, and mTLS, see [vmauth/Authorization](https://docs.victoriametrics.com/victoriametrics/vmauth/#authorization).

 ### Cluster routing